Skip to content

 Rather than scribbling illegible notes all over your favorite wall calendar (mine features shiba inus in adorkable doggie costumes), harness the right software tool to handle this tedious but important work for you.

-In addition, there are a number of meeting schedulers to keep you on top of your daily commitments.
-Calendly, for example, connects to your calendar and provides you with a booking page that allows clients and partners to see your availability and book a meeting with you directly.
+There are a number of meeting schedulers to keep you on top of your daily commitments, but Calendly is the leader in the category.
+It connects to your calendar and provides you with a booking page that allows clients and partners to see your availability and book a meeting with you directly.
 Paid tiers allow you to generate workflows, send out feedback surveys, and relay SMS messages.

 Calendly also integrates with Zapier, so you can do things like create new Zoom meetings whenever a new meeting is scheduled or add new meeting attendees to your email marketing list.
-Learn more about how to automate Calendly, or get started with one of these premade workflows.
+Learn more about how to automate Calendly and all your scheduling workflows, or get started with a pre-made template.

 Calendly pricing: Free with limited features; Standard plan starts at $10/user/month (billed annually) includes unlimited event types, multiple calendars, and meeting reminders.